DMovies - Your platform for thought-provoking cinema

 Ugly Austrians go hunting: Ulrich Seidl's latest documentary is a painful and uncomfortable reminder of a sadistic, colonial and aristocratic culture which still survives in Africa - from the BFI London Film Festival

-The French filmmaker Jean-Luc Goddard was once asked why he killed animals in his films, in an interview for Rolling Stone.
+French filmmaker Jean-Luc Godard was once asked why he killed animals in his films, in an interview for Rolling Stone.
 He replied: “Well, why not?
 A lot of people are killed in Africa and Vietnam.
 Why shouldn’t I kill animals?
 It was not done because animals are animals compared with human beings; it’s just that if I had killed a human being I would have been put in jail.”
-The consintently provocative Austrian filmmaker Ulrich Seidl takes full advantage of Goddard’s argument in his latest film.
+The consistently provocative Austrian filmmaker Ulrich Seidl takes full advantage of Goddard’s argument in his latest film.

 Safari takes viewers on a horrific tour of Austrian holiday-makers who picked killing animals as their entertainment choice.
 The film is extremely graphic, with plenty of shooting, animals writhing in pain, being skinned, disemboweled and having their bones cut up.
 The gruesome experience is a very vivid reminder that such a morbid sport is still very much alive in the poorest continent on Earth.